DeadOnGames/UnityDemos/README.md

 # UnityDemos
-A collection of demonstrations of Unity's systems and implementations of features for future reference.
+A collection of demonstrations of Unity's systems and features implementations for future reference.

+- Unity Event System (Hover UI)